vmatsiiako/seminar_business_analytics/README.md

 - `Final_test_denoising_ae.csv` is the data set containing the reduced test data obtained from the Denoising Deep Autoencoder model.
 - `Final_train_ae.csv` is the data set containing the reduced train data obtained from the Deep Autoencoder model.
 - `Final_test_ae.csv` is the data set containing the reduced test data obtained from the Deep Autoencoder model.
+- `exploratory_data_analysis.py`
+- `preprocessing.py`

+  In this file, we preprocess the data sets which will be used after and save them as `.csv` files.

 ### 4. Intrinsic Dimensionality

 - `ID_estimation.py`

   In this file, we estimate the intrinsic dimensionality based on our train data.
-We use
+The two methods used are Correlation Dimension and an algorithm based on eigenvalues.

+### 5. Measures

+- `Trustworthiness_continuity.py`

+  Here, we perform the calculations of the Trustworthiness and Continuity measures for all the available data sets.

+### 6. PCA

+- `pca.py`

+- `pca_reconstruction.py`